Why Choose Pavers Over Concrete

 Hear what the experts have to say when it comes to pavers vs concrete.
-As well as why pavers are the best choice when it comes to driveways.
-And the surrounding areas of your home for a number of reasons.
+As well as why pavers are the best choice when it comes to driveways and the surrounding areas of your home.

-Pavers are the best option to add visual appeal to your property.
-As well as adding value to your home.
-Pavers come in a range of colours, styles, sizes and textures.
-Thus, meaning you can match them to the style and surroundings of your home.
-Poured concrete however, can get unsightly cracks caused from soil movement.
-Concrete also doesn’t have the same aesthetic appeal that pavers do.
-They are sturdy, durable, low maintenance.
-Easily repairable, best value for money and don’t crack.
+Pavers are the best option to add visual appeal to your property and add value to your home.
+Pavers come in a range of colours, styles, sizes and textures, which means you can match them to the style and surroundings of your home.
+Poured concrete can get unsightly cracks caused by soil movement, and concrete doesn’t have the same aesthetic appeal that pavers do.
+They are sturdy, durable, low maintenance, easily repairable, best value for money and don’t crack.

-Paving is a great option for the DIYer.
-With the right know-how.
-Resources and tools, you can undertake your own projects.
-If you get a tradie in to do your paving.
-It can be easier and more cost effective to use pavers over poured concrete.
-Plus, using pavers have a lot more flexibility and you can create some great designs and styles with your paving.
-These are all great reasons showcasing the debate of pavers vs concrete.
-As well as why pavers are the best posible choice.
+Paving is an excellent option for the DIYer.
+If you have the right know-how, resources and tools, then you can undertake your own projects.
+If you get a tradie in to do your paving, it can be easier and more cost effective to use pavers over poured concrete.
+Plus, using pavers have a lot more flexibility, and you can create some great designs and styles with your paving.

 You can view our DIY Paving guide here.

 There are lots of unique designs you can achieve with paving.
-Pavers come in huge range of patterns, colours, sizes and finishes that you can’t achieve with concrete and because of the large selection you can choose from, you can create some stunning patterns.
-Sizes available range from 600x600mm to 200x100mm and with the various colours plus textures, you can also complement any surrounding elements of your home and garden.
+Pavers come in a massive range of patterns, colours, sizes and finishes that you can’t achieve with concrete and because of the large selection you can choose from, you can create some stunning patterns.
+Sizes available range from 600x600mm to 200x100mm, and with the various colours plus textures, you can also complement any surrounding elements of your home and garden.

 You can view our Paving Patterns brochure here.

 If you need to access underground services, pavers are much more easily repairable than concrete.
-Cutting through concrete to access any underground services can be challenging and then to try and repair the concrete can be difficult and will not match with the existing concrete and will appear ‘patched up’.
-However, with pavers, these can easily be removed and then replaced, which makes them much easier to deal with and look aesthetically better.
-Another reason when comparing the question of pavers vs concrete, and why we are a massive advocate for pavers.
+Cutting through concrete to access any underground services can be challenging, and then trying and repair the concrete can be difficult and will not match with the existing concrete and will appear ‘patched up’.
+However, these can easily be removed and then replaced with pavers, which makes them much easier to deal with and look aesthetically better.

 Keep a few spare pavers on hand so that if you ever crack or stain a paver, you can simply remove it and replace it with a new one.

 If you look after your pavers with proper maintenance then rest assured they will last you for many years to come.
-Pavers are extremely durable and you can also get them in various finishes and textures which makes them a great for areas that require a slip resistant finish.
+Pavers are highly durable and you can also get them in various finishes and textures, which makes them great for areas that require a slip resistant finish.
 And for extra peace of mind, you can seal your pavers to help keep them looking like the day they were laid.
-At APC, we have a range of sealers which helps avoid stains and marks.
+At APC, we have a range of sealers that helps avoid stains and marks.

 You can view our guide on paver maintenance and remedies here.